Ravnur-Inc/ams-api-replacement-demo-app/README.md

 9. Retrieve streaming and download URLs, and the AES-128 token if used in the transform
 10. Monitor and act on all Event Grid job-related event types supported by Azure Media Services
 11. Use the filter or order parameter to find the objects you're interested in
+12. Stream live events
+13. Store and playback their recordings as VOD

 On the respective pages for the SDK version of the demo application, you can see a screenshot of the API responses.